nathanrosspowell/interfacezero/README.md

 RPG digital stats
 -----------------

 [Interface Zero][interfacezero] is a cyberpunk themed pen and paper RPG.
 This repro used the  `gh-pages` feature of GitHub to provide a website that will be up to date every time a file is updated.
-The digitised chartacter sheets are layed out in the human friendly data formal [YAML][yaml].
+The digitised character sheets are laid out in the human friendly data formal [YAML][yaml].

 How to add a character